frigus02/vim-profile/README.md

 scoop install bat ripgrep
 ```

+In WSL, download and add [win32yank.exe](https://github.com/equalsraf/win32yank) to the PATH to enable system clipboard integration.
+See also [Neovim Wiki](https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl).

 ## Initial configuration

 - Configure fzf default command to respect .gitignore.
 For this set the following environment variable: